As y'all know, I left to Boston right after my graduation! Check out my graduation post here.

 7. Eastern Standard Kitchen & Drinks

-This is the restaurant inside Hotel Commonwealth.
+This restaurant is inside Hotel Commonwealth.
 The interior is old-fashioned and modern at the same time.
 I must say, the food is delicious here!
 It's a spacious restaurant with full bar seating, as well as good for families.
 We ordered continental breakfast and scrambled eggs (entrée).
 Continental breakfast as you see below has greek yogurt parfait, half grapefruit, corn muffin, and juices.
 Scrambled eggs come with eggs, bacon, potatoes, and sausage.
 Their potatoes were yummy!!
 Corn muffin wasn't sweet which I really liked as well.
-You should definitely eat here at least once, a great place to chill, eat & relax!
+You should definitely check out Eastern Standard Kitchen & Drinks since it's a great place to chill, eat & relax!

 8. Prudential Center